salsify/ember-css-modules/test-packages/embroider-app/README.md

 This is a test package ensuring that ECM operates correctly in an Embroider compatibility build.

-Note that the `staticHelpers` and `staticComponents` flags are currently known to be unsupported.
+Note that the `staticComponents` flag is currently known to be unsupported.